-The main objectives of the project are as follows:
+The objectives of the project are as follows:

-- 1. To investigate the behaviour of trapezoidal corrugated-core subjected to tension and compression loading. - 2.
-To model with the mechanical response of trapezoidal corrugated-core sandwich structures in Finite Element software. - 3.
-To study the effect of varying the geometrical parameters and properties of the corrugated-cores.
+1. To investigate the mechanical behaviour of trapezoidal corrugated-core subjected to tension as well as compression loading.

+2. To model with numerical method for the mechanical response of trapezoidal corrugated-core sandwich structures.

+3. To study the effect of varying the thickness, number of unit cell and properties of the corrugated-cores structure.

-Scope
+1.5 Scope